 - Although wealthier than South Korea (with a roughly 50% higher GDP per capita on a purchasing power parity basis) and with deep institutional knowledge of the control of infectious diseases, it failed to roll out the necessary testing, contact tracing and quarantining processes.

 The US is now seeing rapid growth in case numbers.
 This has left it with little option but to use lockdowns to contain the outbreak.
-As we write, more than 90% of Americans are now under orders to stay at home, causing significant disruption to everyday life and the economy.
+As we write, three out of every four Americans are now under orders to stay at home, causing significant disruption to everyday life and the economy.

 In the UK, the government initially proposed a strategy of gradual restrictions to allow for herd immunity to build up in its population.
 It then swiftly changed course, adopting strict social distancing measures when it became evident from epidemiological modelling that their initial strategy could quite easily overwhelm their healthcare system.
-The UK subsequently entered a three-week lockdown on 23 March, which, on 16 April, was extended by a further three weeks to 7 May.
+The UK subsequently entered a three-week lockdown on 23 March.

 Both the US and the UK wasted precious time and squandered an opportunity to respond to the virus in a manner much less damaging than the measures they have ultimately been forced to take.

 Developing countries, most of which are in earlier stages of their outbreaks, face substantial challenges.
-Although they have the benefit of younger for the virus’ arrival, in many instances these countries are unlikely to have the resources to carry out mass testing of suspected cases as well as other measures, such as contact tracing and isolation/quarantining, at the necessary scale.
-Many also have high disease burdens, and healthcare systems that are more fragile and with less spare capacity to absorb the added burden from a flood of Covid patients.
+Although they have the benefit of younger populations and a slight head start in preparing for the virus’ arrival, in many instances, these countries are unlikely to have the resources to carry out mass testing of suspected cases as well as other measures, such as contact tracing and isolation/quarantining at the necessary scale.
+Many also have high disease burdens, and healthcare systems that are more fragile and have less spare capacity to absorb the added burden from a flood of Covid patients.

 As such, developing countries have fewer tools available and may be more inclined to resort to heavier-handed tactics, and sooner in their outbreak timelines.
 For example, on 24 March, India declared a three-week nationwide lockdown of all 1.3 billion of its citizens, despite having only around 500 confirmed cases of Covid at the time.
-This was later extended by a further three weeks.
 This is a staggering move by the world’s second most populous country.

 Many decisionmakers around the world are now grappling with what happens next.
 The first point we should make here is that no-one knows how this will play out.
 Anything could happen.
 The only way, therefore, that we can think about it is probabilistically.

-Lockdowns in most countries look likely to go on for longer than their initial three-week goal (for context, the lockdown in Wuhan lasted for more than two months before slowly unlocking).
-Prolonged lockdowns are likely to be ruinous for the global economy though, and many are now asking if the remedy is not worse than the disease.
-The conundrum is obvious; if restrictive social distancing measures are relaxed too far or too fast then, as has been seen in past pandemics, there will be second ‘waves’ of infection.
+Lockdowns in most countries could well go on for longer than their initial three-week goal (for context, the lockdown in Wuhan lasted for two months and is only now slowly unlocking).
+Prolonged lockdowns are likely to be ruinous for the global economy though, and many are now asking if the remedy is not worse than the disease?
+The conundrum is obvious, if restrictive social distancing measures are relaxed too far or too fast then, as has been seen in past pandemics, there will be second ‘waves’ of infection.
 There is no easy way out.

 Vaccine development timelines are typically measured in years, not months, with the average vaccine taking eight to 10 years to develop.
 There are numerous measures being implemented, as well as unprecedented amounts of capital available, to compress this significantly.
 Experts are relatively confident that there will be, with a bit of luck, a Covid vaccine within 18 months.
-It may take some time beyond that to scale its production to a global level.
+It will take some time to scale it to a global level.
 There are newer vaccine technologies that are being looked at that could yield a vaccine sooner than this, although they are relatively unproven in humans and their likelihood of success is lower (and regulatory scrutiny is higher) than traditional vaccine approaches.

-There are also numerous existing drugs (for example, antiretrovirals used in HIV patients) that are being explored for ‘repurposing’ as a treatment for Covid infection.
+There are also numerous existing drugs (for example, antiretrovirals used in HIV patients) that are currently being examined for ‘repurposing’ as a treatment for Covid infection.
 They have the benefit of already having been approved by regulators for treating other diseases, so, if effective against Covid, they could be approved and rolled out rapidly.
-These treatments will not prevent infection, but only treat it and, in so doing, improve patient outcomes – they are only a stopgap, we will likely still need a vaccine.
+These treatments will not prevent infection, but only treat it and, in so doing, reduce the need for hospitalisation - they are only a stopgap, we will likely still need a vaccine.

 A few of these drugs have displayed promising results in lab and animal studies, and some even in small-scale human clinical trials, but more trial data is required before we will know for sure if any of them will work.
-This data should start being released in the weeks ahead.
+This data should be released in the weeks ahead.

 Must we all now sit at home for 18 months waiting for a vaccine?
 This isn’t an option.
-Most likely we will see a period of rolling restrictions on movement that snap on and off when certain triggers (e.g. ICU bed utilisation rate or growth of new case numbers) are breached.
+Most likely we will see a period of rolling restrictions on movement that snap on and off when certain triggers (e.g. total case numbers or rate of ICU bed utilisation) are breached.
 We wonder whether societies have the endurance this would require.
 The economic and social costs will likely be staggering.
 Conversely, allowing the virus to spread unfettered would almost surely be a public health disaster and carry with it its own social and economic costs.
 Barring a breakthrough on the treatment front near-term, there is seemingly no obvious way to break this impasse.

 The lockdowns won’t end the pandemic, but they will buy us time.
 Much will depend on which countries use the time well.
-Those that use it to build the infrastructure and processes needed to contain future spread of the virus when lockdowns are eased and to win citizens over, will come through this immeasurably better.
+Those that use it to build the infrastructure and processes needed to contain future community transmissions and to win citizens over will come through this immeasurably better.

-- A long list of obvious vulnerabilities, namely high levels of poverty that compel people to work through illness; densely populated townships; large numbers of people with compromised immune systems; a dependence on crowded public transport; a limited social safety net; a public healthcare system that was already failing before this; and, finally, the onset of winter (notwithstanding uncertainty of how seasonal the virus is, winter isn’t good for respiratory diseases).
+- A long list of obvious vulnerabilities, namelyhigh levels of poverty, that compel people to work through illness; densely populated townships; large numbers of people with compromised immune systems; a dependence on crowded public transport; a limited social safety net; and, finally, the onset of winter (notwithstanding uncertainty of how seasonal the virus is, winter isn’t good for respiratory diseases).